dreamnajababy/oodo/README.md

-Problem: Price
+# Problem: Price Calculator

-    Objectives:
+## Objectives:

-    - if customer has member card then discount 10%
+- If the customer has a member card, then apply a 10% discount.
-    - if order contains double or more of { orange, pink, green } then discount 5%
+- If the order contains double or more of {orange, pink, green}, then apply a 5% discount.

-    Input:
+## Input:

-    - Item[]
+- `Item[]`
-    - Membership
+- `Membership`
-    - Item's Lookup Table
+- `Item's Lookup Table`

-    Output:
+## Output:

-    - Price
+- `Price`

-      Solution:
+## Solution:

-    - Using hashmap to be a lookup table for counting promotion and sum total
+- Use a hashmap as a lookup table for counting promotions and summing the total.

-  Cases:
+## Cases:

-    * Happy
+### Happy

-      - When customer order red set without membership then get no discount.
+- When the customer orders the red set without membership, they get no discount.
-      - When customer order red set with membership then get 10% discount.
+- When the customer orders the red set with membership, they get a 10% discount.
-      - When customer order red set with orange set 2 item then customer get 5% discount.
+- When the customer orders the red set with 2 orange items, they get a 5% discount.
-      - When customer order orange set 2 item then customer get 5% discount.
+- When the customer orders 2 orange items, they get a 5% discount.
-      - When customer order orange set more than 2 item then customer get 5% discount.
+- When the customer orders more than 2 orange items, they get a 5% discount.
-      - When customer order orange set more than 2 item with membership then get 10% and 5% discount. => which discount should be apply first ?
+- When the customer orders more than 2 orange items with membership, they get both a 10% and 5% discount. _(Which discount should be applied first?)_

-    * Edge
+### Edge

-      - When customer order no item then customer should get 0 price
+- When the customer orders no items, the total price should be `0`.